steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 }
 ```

-One thing is left to do before we can implement the sending of the data and that is that we need a
+One thing remains to be done before we can start sending the data: We need a
 member variable of the Vst::DataExchangeBlock struct where we store the actual block we work with
 while processing the audio.
 So we add this to our processor defintion: